Home » Fundamental Analysis

 In case you are paid 2.5% in annual interest on your deposit account, but the overall price level increases 1.5% during the year due to inflation, then despite that you have 2.5% more funds in your account, you have only 1% more purchasing power.

 It becomes evident that if real interest rates remain constant, a surge in the rate of inflation must trigger an equal surge in the nominal interest rate.
-The Fisher Effect provides proof that entirely monetary developments will not affect relative prices in a country in a long term.
+The Fisher Effect provides proof that entirely monetary developments will not affect relative prices in a country in the long term.

 Along with interest rates, central banks can utilize two more tools to control the money supply in an economy – making changes to the reserve requirements of banks and conducting open market operations.